Welcome to Sycamore Class!

 Welcome to Oak Class!

-The teachers in Oak Class are Mrs. Wynne and Mrs. Rodriguez.
-Mrs. Wynne teaches on Mondays, Tuesdays, Wednesdays and Fridays and Mrs. Rodriguez teaches on Thursdays.
+The teachers in Oak Class are Mrs. Wynne and Mrs. Kaced Mrs. Wynne teaches on Mondays, Tuesdays, Wednesdays and Fridays and Mrs. Kaced teaches on Thursdays.
 We have 24 children in our class this year.
 Our teaching assistants are Mrs. Dalmasso, Miss.
 Batty and Mrs. G. Davies.

 Miss A. Batty